-Currently, you can choose from bar, column, line, and area charts.
-Depending on the category type that you choose when configuring the widget, the chart can represent the statistic value of fields for aggregated groups or the statistics of all values for specific fields.
+Currently, you can choose from bar and column charts.
+A column chart is a vertical bar chart.
+Depending on the category type that you choose when configuring the widget, a bar or column chart can represent the statistic value of fields for aggregated groups or the statistics of all values for specific fields.

-Bar, column, line, and area charts are all series charts which rely on a series of data to render the display.
+A bar or column chart relies on a series of data to render its display.
 A data series is a set of data that is displayed on a chart.
 You can think of a series as an array of values based on the attribute.
 Each instance in the array is a data point.
 When plotted on a chart, each data point has a shape.
-One or more series can be displayed at a time in a series chart.
+One or more series can be displayed at a time in a bar or column chart.
 For example, a chart can show the population of different genders in each US state.
 The female population for each state is a series, and the male population of each state is another series.
 Each population of a state is a data point in that series.

 Use this widget to support app design requirements such as the following:

 - You want to show statistic graphics for a feature layer.

 - You want to analyze and visualize data patterns.

 - You want to compare feature attributes graphically.

 The widget requires a data source.
 You can use the chart widget on a page with or without a displayed map.
 After selecting a data source, you select a chart template to start with a specific chart type.

 The data source for a chart can be one of the following: